 Roger was first elected to the European Parliament in 1999, and has been kept very busy ever since representing the interests of his 4.1 million constituents from across the East Midlands.

 He joined UKIP from the Conservatives in 2012 and in May 2014 was re-elected for UKIP as head of list for the East Midlands Region.
-He was promptly elected by his new colleagues as Leader of the 24-strong UKIP delegation (the largest UK delegation in Brussels).
 Since 2012 he has been the UKIP Spokesman on Energy and Industry.
 He argues that current green energy policies are making British business less competitive, and costing jobs.

 Born in 1944, Roger attended King Edward VI Grammar School in Southampton, (1955 – 62), and then won a State Scholarship to Churchill College, Cambridge, where he read mathematics, graduating in 1965 with a B.A. and subsequently an M.A.